samuel-hunter/noded/SPEC.md

 communication that two ports use to send messages to each other.

 In a Noded program, node declarations specify the ports that each node has, and wire declarations connect the ports together.
+Nodes are the heartbeat of the program, and as such, wires must be connected to at least one processor node.

 ```
 (* Within a processor node: *)